webignition/url/README.md

 A `Normalizer` for applying a range of semantically-lossless, potentially-lossless or lossy normalizations, most commonly for comparison.

+## Replaced!

+This package has been replaced by `webiginition/uri`.
+You should avoid using this in new projects, and migrate existing projects to the replacement.

 ## Requirements

 - PHP 7.2.0 or greater